Activities and Ministries

 PARISH SCHOOL OF RELIGION – PSR

 Our Parish School of Religion Program is a Pre-K through High School program that works in partnership with parents to help form children in their faith.
 It is important that parents understand their primary vocation as catechists to their children as defined by the Catholic Church.
 Children first experience their Catholic faith at home with their family.
 This program uses the Ignatius Press series: “Image of God” and “Faith and Life.”
-Classes are held after the 9:30am Mass on Sundays, September through May.
+Classes are held Saturdays from 10am to 11am, September through May.

 Contact: Clarisse Siu, (773) 322-2355, firstname.lastname@example.org

 RITE OF CHRISTIAN INITIATION OF ADULTS – RCIA

 Are you interested in becoming Catholic?
 Are you Catholic but have never been confirmed?
 Or do you just want to know more about the Catholic Faith?
 The Catholic Church has a treasure of tradition, knowledge and resources.
 Come unpack this wealth in our classes which are rooted in the Catechism of the Catholic Church and the Holy Bible.
 Classes are held from 6:30pm – 8:00pm on Mondays.
 It is a year long program and thus open enrollment is encouraged.

 Classes are taught by Fr.
 Joseph Illo and Vivian Dudro who coordinates the RCIA program.

 For information call the parish office: (415) 751-0450

 Our social media platforms include Facebook, Twitter, YouTube and Instagram.
 Through these platforms, we are allowed to spread the word about events, share our faith with others, and invite our friends and family into the practice of the faith or events where conversion may take place.
 We are always looking for people to help manage our social media pages.